 Chatbot | ✓ | ✓ |

-The only difference is that when you subscribe to Desktop’s Enterprise, you’ll get access to the Priority Circle loyalty program, including a dedicated account team, free on-demand training, and premium care from QuickBooks experts.
-However, we don’t see this as an edge as both programs have excellent support options.
+If you need personalized customer support, you can upgrade to QuickBooks Online Advanced or QuickBooks Enterprise.
+Doing so grants you access to the Priority Circle loyalty program, including a dedicated account team, free on-demand training, and premium care from QuickBooks experts.

 QuickBooks Online vs Desktop: User Reviews